 - Behavioural and retargeting: Criterion collects data about your activities that does not personally or directly identify you when you visit our Sites.
 This information may include the content you view, the date and time that you view this content, the Services your use or purchase, or your location information associated with your IP address

 To accept cookies when browsing our Sites, simply accept cookies in the message that appears on your screen.
 You can disable cookies by adjusting your browser settings.
 Each browser is different, so check the “Help” menu of your particular browser (or your mobile phone's handset manual) to learn how to change your cookie preferences.
 The “Help” menu on the toolbar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.
+You have the right to opt-out of Google Analytics Advertising Features and Google Signals by using the Google Analytics Opt-out Browser Add-on or by adjusting your ad personalization settings in your Google Account.

 Change of purpose